carlosandrade25/INDE-577-Carlos-Andrade/Supervised-Learning/Readme.md

 ## Supervised learning

 Supervised learning, as the name indicates, has the presence of a supervisor as a teacher.
-Basically supervised learning is when we teach or train the machine using data that is well labeled, shich means some data is already tagged with the correct answer.
+Basically supervised learning is when we teach or train the machine using data that is well labeled, which means some data is already tagged with the correct answer.
 After that, the machine is provided with a new set of examples(data) so that the supervised learning algorithm analyses the training data(set of training examples) and produces a correct outcome from labeled data.